john-lawniczak/Smart-Contract-Resources/README.md

 `Alpha` - in finance it refers to excess return of an investment relative to the return of a benchmark index

 [AMM](https://www.youtube.com/watch?v=1PbZMudPP5E) - Automated Market Maker; underlying protocol that powers all decentralized exchanges (DEXs), DEXs help users exchange cryptocurrencies by connecting users directly, without an intermediary; autonomous trading mechanisms that eliminate the need for centralized exchanges; drawback: susceptible to front running because of publicity in mempool

+`Anti-Patterns` - common coding practices or design patterns in smart contract development that lead to insecure, inefficient, or unmaintainable code.
+**Common Examples:**
+- **Reentrancy Vulnerability:**
+  Failing to follow the Checks-Effects-Interactions pattern, enabling malicious reentrant calls.
+- **Using `tx.origin` for Authentication:**
+  Relying on `tx.origin` instead of `msg.sender` to validate callers, which can be exploited by phishing attacks.
+- **Unbounded Loops:**
+  Implementing loops without proper limits, risking excessive gas consumption and transaction failure.
+- **Direct Ether Transfers Without Checks:**
+  Using methods like `transfer` or `call` without proper error handling, which may lead to lost funds.
+- **Lack of Input Validation:**
+  Not validating inputs or state, leading to unexpected behavior or vulnerabilities.
+- **Hardcoding Critical Values:**
+  Embedding constants in code that should be configurable, reducing flexibility and increasing risk.
+- **Overly Complex Inheritance:**
+  Using deep or circular inheritance structures that complicate auditing and increase error risk.
+- **Improper Use of Libraries:**
+  Not leveraging safe math libraries (or relying on outdated versions), leading to potential overflows/underflows.

 `Application-specific integrated circuit` or [ASIC](https://www.businessinsider.com/personal-finance/asic-mining?op=1) - The most powerful computer has the greatest chance of solving the puzzle, and so ASIC mining was created to maximize the possibility of mining; see also [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit)